Naresh Dalal: Honors

+Fellow of the Royal Society of Chemists in 2017.

-Dalal received Florida State University's highest faculty honor when he was named 2012-2013 Robert O. Lawton Distinguished Professor.
-In 2010, Dalal received the Silver Medal for Physics/Materials Science from the International Electron Paramagnetic Resonance Society.
-In 2007, he received the Florida Chemistry award from the Florida Section of the American Chemical Society, and the Southern Chemist Award from the Memphis Section of the American Chemical Society.
+Received Florida State University's highest faculty honor when he was named 2012-2013 Robert O. Lawton Distinguished Professor.

+Silver medal for Physics/Materials Science from the International Electron Paramagnetic Resonance Society.

+Florida Chemistry award from the Florida Section of the American Chemical Society in 2007, and the Southern Chemist Award from the Memphis Section of the American Chemical Society.

-After being nominated by the Division of Chemical Physics in 2000 for the development of multiple resonance methods and their applications in molecular dynamics and ferroelectric phase transitions, Dalal was named a fellow by the American Physical Society.
-He was then elevated to the rank of American Chemical Society fellow in 2010.
+Dalal was named a fellow by the American Physical Society in 2000.
+He was named a fellow by the American Chemical Society in 2010.